edulinq/autograder-server/docs/development.md

 All locators are negative numbers and only exist within `internal`.
 Each top-level package within `internal` can be allocated blocks of 1000 locators.
 See the table below for blocks that are already allocated locators.
-After being alloacted locators, the package can allocate sub-blocks of the locators to subpackages.
+After being allocated locators, the package can allocate sub-blocks of the locators to subpackages.
 Use `scripts/get_max_locators.sh` to determine the next locator to use within a certain package.
 If a package you are working on requires locatable errors, the package gets the next chunk of 1000 locators.
 Update this document to include the new top-level allocation.